 Another trait that makes Afwerki an even more dangerous dictator is his mercurial personality that borders on unstable.
 It has been said that the slightest infraction.
 An example of his unpredictability is when he canceled the 5.4 million dollar World Bank-funded Cultural Assets Rehabilitation Project (CARP), simply because proper homage was not paid to his patronage of the book “Asmara: Africa’s Secret Modernist City”.

 This is the wolf that has been unleashed by Prime Minister Abiy and presented as an African elder statesman and peacemaker and

 is seems to be king full advantage of Abiy’s political naivete.

 What has Ethiopia gained so far from deals with Eritrea?
-How long will new affection between Isaias, Abiyi and Farmajo continue, given the insecurity in Somalia, political upheavals within Ethiopia’s ethnic groups and Afwerki’s unpredictable personality?
+How long will new affection between Isaias, Abiyi, and Farmajo continue, given the insecurity in Somalia, political upheavals within Ethiopia’s ethnic groups, and Afwerki’s unpredictable personality?

 Regional allies like Djibouti and Somaliland continue to vigilantly observe the developments in Ethiopia provided that 70% of their imports go through Djibouti and Berbera Port maintains 30% of Ethiopia’s imports according to the new trade MoU between Somaliland and Ethiopia.
-Somaliland and DP World gave the Ethiopians a 19% stake of Berbera Port.
+Somaliland and DP World gave the Ethiopians a 19% stake in Berbera Port.